Updated: January 18, 2018

 - High Season (mid-December through Easter): High season in most regions other than Mexico City and the interior, begins just before the Christmas holiday and extends through Easter.
 This is when the crowds are at their peak, room rates and airfare tend to be higher, and the weather is generally the best of the year, bringing an abundance of sunshine and little rain in most areas, with highs in the mid- to upper-20s and lows around a mild 21°C. Destinations that are inland and above 6000 feet, however, can get quite cool this time of year, and high elevation mountain peaks usually see at least a dusting of snow.

-- Shoulder Season (November and May): Mexico doesn’t have much of a shoulder season, though November is somewhat of a transition between the high and low season, which means you may see a few more tourists, and there is some risk of a hurricane or tropical storm, however, it’s more likely to occur between August and October.
-While it’s likely to be warm, it’s often just right in November and May, with highs around 30°C, and sea temperatures a pleasant 28°C, ideal for swimming.
+- Shoulder Season (November and May): Mexico doesn’t have much of a shoulder season, though November is somewhat of a transition between the low and high season; you may see a few more tourists, and there is some risk of a late hurricane or tropical storm (though these are more likely to occur between August and October).
+While it’s likely to be warm at any time of the year across Mexico, it’s often just right in November and May, with highs around 30°C, and sea temperatures a pleasant 28°C, ideal for swimming.
 In either month, there is likely to be some rain, but it often comes only in short spurts, with plenty of sun in between.

 - Low Season (June through October): Low season is generally hurricane season, with its peak in August, September and October – other than in the interior of Mexico, which experiences its busy season in the summer months.
 The rain can be intense, but it’s typically over as quickly as it begun, which means you’ll have plenty of time to enjoy soaking up the sunshine on the beach.
 This is the best time of the year for avoiding the crowds and saving money, as properties are eager to fill up empty rooms and airfares are often at their lowest.